-Now, let me make it perfectly clear that if you’ve already played Super Galaxy Squadron, then you’ll be right at home with Super Galaxy Squadron EX.
-Gameplay-wise, nothing has actually changed and instead this up makes a few gameplay tweaks, cosmetic changes and even adds in some cinematic scenes which remind me of an old school Super Nintendo Entertainment System game.
+Now, let me make it clear that if you’ve already played Super Galaxy Squadron, then you’ll be right at home with Super Galaxy Squadron EX.
+Gameplay-wise, nothing has actually changed.
+Instead, this up makes a few gameplay tweaks, cosmetic changes and even adds in some cinematic scenes that remind me of an old school Super Nintendo Entertainment System game.

 So what exactly has changed?

-Seeing how this update is a year later, this also gave the team to add some in-game cinematics, which goes to give the game an actual story.
+This update is a year later, and this also gave the team to add some in-game cinematics, which gives the game an actual story.
 Before, you just selected the ship and went to town, blowing up everything in your path.
-Now, you have an actual story that is presented to you, starting from the intro screen, the first stage and every other stage as you progress.
+Now, you have an actual story presented to you, starting from the intro screen, the first stage, and every other stage as you progress.
 Pretty cool stuff and gives me that old sci-fi movie vibe.

 To sum it up, my original opinion of Super Galaxy Squadron hasn’t changed at all.
 I still think that while it’s a bit short, it’s definitely a fun SHMUP title that deserves a look at.
 However with the addition upgrades to the updated title, it just pushes Super Galaxy Squadron further up on the must have game list.